flexa-script/interpreter-prealpha1/README.md

 - [X] print({0,2} + {0,2}); is passing semantic analisys
 - [ ] functions with no block are not checked (check if is builtin)
 - [ ] some expression nodes aren't cleaning return type like void funcions
+- [ ] reference is not working properly

 ## Errors
 - Errors has CP prefix, eg. CP9999